 See the Company cars, Company vans and Living accommodation guidance notes for details of how to calculate the cash equivalent of these benefits.

-For 2017/18 onwards, the trigger for a benefit charge to arise is the asset being made available to the director or employee (or their family or household) for private use.
+For 2017/18 onwards, the trigger for a benefit charge to arise is the asset being made available to the employee (or their family or household) for private use.
 Previously, the legislation used the phrase “placed at the disposal of or is used by...” and so was arguably less widely drawn.

 Assets which are specifically exempt and can be used by the employee tax-free are listed later in this note.